 With the generous support of the Scaife Family Foundation, IRETA is able to conduct this specialized program.
 The program offers medical students an intensive learning experience about addiction and its treatment far beyond anything they may have encountered in their prior medical school education or clinical rotations.

-Please note that due to the ongoing COVID-19 public health crisis, it is likely that the 2022 fellowship will be held virtually.
+Please note that due to the ongoing COVID-19 pandemic, the 2022 fellowship will be held virtually.

 - Because patients with addiction have historically been neglected and mistreated by the healthcare system, healthcare professionals have an ethical obligation to proactively learn to engage with and care for these patients.